lakowalski/dietplannersync/README.md

 python main.py
 ```

-The script will authenticate with both the Fitatu and MinutaOsiem APIs, fetch data about dishes from MinutaOsiem, and apply the data to the specified Fitatu activity plan within the provided date range.
+The script will authenticate with both the Fitatu and Carerer's APIs, fetch data about dishes, and apply the data to the specified Fitatu activity plan within the provided date range.

 Please remember to replace placeholders such as `<START_DATE>`, `<END_DATE>`, etc. with your actual data.